aws-samples/sample-devops-agent-eks-workshop/README.md

 ./fault-injection/rollback-rds-stress.sh
 ```

-**DevOps Agent Investigation Prompt:**
+**DevOps Agent Investigation Prompts:**

-> "Checkout is failing for customers.
-I think it might be a database issue with the orders service."
+> **Investigation Details:** "Checkout is failing for customers.
+Orders aren't going through and we're seeing timeouts.
+Might be a database issue."

+> **Investigation Starting Point:** "Check the orders service and the RDS PostgreSQL database.
+Look at Performance Insights for slow queries."

 ---